LukeGrahamLandry/franca/docs/comptime.md

 }
 ```

-The full code for this is at the bottom of `backend/opt/fold.fr` (the do_fold function).
+The full code for this is in `backend/test/folding.fr` (the do_fold_old function).
 It's more code than I'd like and it's less obvious than the giant switch but it does the job
 and I'm sure the language can be refined farther to make it less painful.
+The version actually
+used by the backend (the do_fold function in `backend/opt/fold.fr`), takes it a step further
+and generates a binary ir module directly and passes it to the frontend without going through
+the intermediate step of generating asts.